20 Comments

 Expand full comment

-Aug 21Liked by Unyielding Bicyclist
+Aug 21Liked by Glenna Goldis

 Thank you again for your clarity.
 I feel like I see a lot of heterodox liberals feeling abandoned by the left and considering voting elsewhere because of the gender insanity.
 This is a clear list of why that is lazy thinking that they would be safe voting republican.